 Construction of the real numbers and rigorous study of their properties, including topological considerations, limits of sequences, continuity and differentiation of functions, the Riemann and Lebesgue integrals, and the topologies of function spaces.
-Prerequisite: MTH 3410 Calculus III and one other 3000-level mathematics course with a grade of 'C' or higher.
+Prerequisite: MTH 3410 Calculus III and one other 3000-level mathematics course.